DataDog/dd-trace-php/CONTRIBUTING.md

 While tests in CI run on all php versions, you typically develop on one version locally.
 Currently the latest local dev environment we support is `8.0`.

+Ensure that docker has at least 4 GB of RAM available, otherwise composer may run out of memory.

 Execute one the following commands from your command line, this will bring up all required services:

 ```bash